 #13: The Messy Brush Cut with Skin Fade

-The messy brush cut with skin fade is a trendy spin to a classic military cut.
+The messy brush cut with skin fade is a trendy spin to classic military cut hair.
 The skin fade is and will always be a popular choice for men.
 Now, the messy brush cut on top has plenty of texture to make styling fun and easy.
 It’s a trending choice for young adults.

 #14: The Burr Cut with Faded Sides